-If you selected Aim 2: support Bristol as a city of ideas, creativity and engagement, please complete this section.
+Aim 2: To support Bristol as a city of ideas, creativity and engagement

 There are two questions in this section.
 We have provided prompts to help you answer the questions fully.
 You are welcome to add any additional information that will help you to answer the question for your organisation.